High intensity interval training

 Well, this powerful method of exercise can be a heart pounding, pulse raising, sweat pumping experience, we realise that not everyone loves going to the gym and for some it can be a means to an end just to balance out other life choices, but whatever your reason is for going to the gym, think about all the good HIIT could do for you.
 HIIT burns...
 And with that kind of pain, there’s got to be a whole lot of gain!
 So whilst we all like to think that ‘just turning up’ to the gym counts, and that doing a class a couple of times a week means you’re fit, we guess you could really say it doesn’t always quite work like that?

 If you want serious results you do need to really go for it, you need to put the effort in, and you need to work hard.
 As HIIT really does embrace application and intensity of effort, we think this exercise approach is spot on.

 We get that people look for quick fixes and this is perfectly natural.
 The only problem is these don’t really exist!
 The good news is that high intensity interval training has been proven to generate great results at a much faster rate than any other exercise methods, so when you look in the mirror and notice the difference, you might just begin to like this 'HIIT'.

 Why should I consider HIIT training?

-Many celebrity trainers chose to use this technique on their clients….if it’s good enough for the A Listers…we'll leave you this week with the message that re-training your brain to take on new challenges is part of the trick of getting fit.
+Many celebrity trainers chose to use this technique on their clients.
+We'll leave you this week with the message that re-training your brain to take on new challenges is part of the trick of getting fit.
 Yes you need your body to be behind you, but if you are ready in your mindset to take exercise on, and make it work for you, you’ll not only see better results but you’ll enjoy the process a lot more too.

-And there is always the incentive…Just think about how you can reward yourself after a hard, fast workout…
+There is always the incentive, just think about how you can reward yourself after a hard, fast workout!

 Gym memberships from £9.99 per month